 You just need to provide your name.
 Give them your driver’s license.
 If they need to see insurance, show them the insurance.
 When they say you need to choose a test because you are under arrest for DUI, you need to choose a test.
 Other than that, you do not have to say anything to them.

 Right To Legal Counsel After A DUI Arrest

 You are entitled to an attorney only if they want to question you, after you have been arrested for DUI.
 If they want you to answer further questions, they are supposed to read Miranda.

 Miranda says you have a right to an attorney.
 You say, “I am not answering any other questions without an attorney.”
 At that point, they are supposed to stop asking you questions about the case unless they provide you with an attorney.

 The attorney never shows up unless there is a serious injury, a felony case or a fatality.
 It is such a horrible situation to be in.
 As an attorney, you hope your client does not make a whole bunch of statements; because they are probably in a pretty hysterical state.

-Aaron: They can if the vehicle is going to get towed for the officer’s safety.
-They can search the vehicle.
+If your vehicle is going to get towed for the officer’s safety, they can search the vehicle.
 They can search a person if they arrest you; again for officer’s safety.
 They will search you and they will do a more intensive search, usually once you get booked into jail.

 If they have sufficient cause- if they think there are drugs in your car based on the way you are acting, if there is no alcohol in your system, or if they see something in your car- they can continue to search.